lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: spider_exception`

-An unhandled exception occurred within the spider's processing logic.
+An unhandled exception occurred within the spider's processing logic (e.g., in `parse_item`).
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `url` | `string` | The URL of the response being processed when the error occurred. |